frenchypeanut/rockside/rockside-technical-architecture.md

 ## Rockside-engine (Hosted on private cloud or on-premise)

 Rockside-engine is the entry point of the service.
 It is accessible via a graphical interface in a web browser.
 It's a kind of super proxy that simplifies the orchestration of Blockchain nodes.
+Like the whole Rockside solution, this proxy is self hosted.
+It means that you have to deploy it on your own servers.

 ## Rockside-slave (Hosted on private cloud or on-premise)